Back to Directory

 Biography

-Emily is an Accredited Practising Dietitian, early career researcher and lecturer.
-Emily's vision is to improve the health and wellbeing of all people living with diabetes.
-Her clinical background is in Aboriginal community healthcare in rural NSW.
-Emily is a passionate science communicator who aims to amplify the impact of nutrition research through effective knowledge translation.
-With a commitment to providing research credibility and expertise, she actively works to bridge the gap between nutrition science and the practical implications for individual health.
+Emily is an Accredited Practising Dietitian, early career researcher, and lecturer.
+Her vision is to improve the health and wellbeing of all people living with diabetes, with a particular focus on those who also live with intellectual disability.
+Her clinical background is in Aboriginal community healthcare in rural NSW, which shaped her commitment to equitable and culturally responsive care.
+Emily is a passionate science communicator who aims to amplify the impact of nutrition and diabetes research through effective knowledge translation.
+With a strong commitment to research credibility and expertise, she actively works to bridge the gap between evidence and practice, ensuring that healthcare is accessible, inclusive, and relevant for all people.

 Research